XcmSend/xcmsend.github.io/src/swap/readme.md

 # Swap

+## Note:
+These features has not yet been publicily published.

 Trade one asset for another, in a true decentralized way by adding dragging in an action node into your scenario.